dff-labs/M061/README.md

     PONG
     127.0.0.1:6379>

-This project has submodule dependencies, which can be fetched via:

-    git submodule init
-    git submodule update

 ### Building and Running

 A number of go-related dependcies are necessary to run the project.
 These should automatically be fetched by `go run`: